 ● In these lines, the poet contemplates things that are scary and ferocious - a tiger, something burning in the forest.
 Darkness and night.
 These are encapsulated in The Tyger, a kind of uber-beast.
 Could such a being be the work of a loving God?
 Surely not.
 Not the same God as made the Lamb!

-With an obvious use of repetition and alliteration it is a poem that deliberately breaks the rules - rather like the Tyger itself, which cannot be ‘framed’ - that is, contained.
+● With an obvious use of repetition and alliteration it is a poem that deliberately breaks the rules - rather like the Tyger itself, which cannot be ‘framed’ - that is, contained.
 Nor is it, Blake reminds us, anything that can be constructed in a furnace or hammered out on an anvil.
-It is beyond the reach of our rational analytical selves.
+It is beyond the reach of our rational analyti

-We can admire the Tyger spiritually, therefore, as well as fear it physically - for it, too, is an aspect of the Divine.
+● It becomes possible for us to admire the Tyger spiritually, therefore, as well as fear it physically - since it, too, is an aspect of the Divine.